History of Le Moyne Dolphins men's basketball (1997–2000): Epic collapse (1998–1999)

 The following evening, Ashland raced to an early 12-point lead before a late first-half run by the Dolphins tied the score at intermission.
 The Eagles had the lead in the closing seconds, and a missed three-pointer by Michael Culley, whom Ashland held to just five points, ended the drama in a 60–56 win for the Eagles, giving the hosts the tournament title.
 John Tomsich scored 16 points for Le Moyne before fouling out with 3:45 to play.
 Kevin Moyer finished with 11 points and five assists, and Jesse Potter added 10 points and 13 rebounds.
 Culley and Tomsich were named to the all-tournament team.

 Michael Culley scored 27 points to lead the Dolphins to a 91–62 victory over Queens (NY) in the opening game of the Doc Jacobs Classic, a showcase event hosted by Saint Michael's on January 2, 1999.
 Le Moyne dominated the first half, building a 27-point lead at the break.
-Ke,vin Moyer and Steve Vega each dished nine assists for Le Moyne.
+Kevin Moyer and Steve Vega each dished nine assists for Le Moyne.
 Moyer added eight points, and Vega scored three.
 John Tomsich recorded 10 points and 11 rebounds to post a double-double.
 Rahaan Bute came off the bench for Le Moyne to score nine points, grab eight rebounds and block three shots.

 The following day, Nick Redhead scored a game-high 19 points, 16 of them in the second half, to lead the Dolphins to a 93–43 victory over Southern Vermont at the Doc Jacobs Classic.
 Le Moyne held the Mountaineers to 24% shooting from the floor in the first half and built a 21-point lead at intermission.
 The Dolphins shared the classic championship with Saint Michael's, which also went 2–0.
 Redhead shot 5 for 6 from three-point range.
 Rashaan Bute scored five points and grabbed nine rebounds for Le Moyne.
 Steve Vega had a team-high five assists.
 John Tomsich and Michael Culley were named to the all-classic team.
 The Dolphins improved to 8–4 on the season.

 With the team's best outside shooter and second-leading scorer, Michael Culley, sidelined by the flu, Kevin Moyer stepped up and hit a triple with seven seconds left in double overtime to lead the Dolphins to an 88–85 victory at Pace, ranked no. 1 in the Northeast Region, on January 6.
 Moyer finished with a career-high 23 points and dished 11 assists.
 His free throws with 29 seconds left in the first overtime extended the game.
 John Tomsich set new career highs with 36 points and 20 rebounds.
 Le Moyne improved to 9–4 overall and 4–1 in NE10 play with their third straight win.